fdgbt/42_lem_in/README.md

 ## Map Generator
 A map generator is included in the "maps" folder.
-It is a independant program, provided by 42, to generate random map.
+It is an independant program, provided by 42, to generate random map.
 The size of the map must be specified:
 - --flow-one
 - --flow-ten